Mass media in the Republic of the Congo

 Mass media in the Republic of the Congo are severely restricted by many factors, including widespread illiteracy and economic underdevelopment.

 The Congolese depend primarily on radio for information.
 This is mainly due to high illiteracy rates.
 Access to other forms of media outside the capital is poor.
 Even Pointe-Noire, the second largest city and the country's economic capital, does not have its own local newspaper.
 Internet access is very limited, and most citizens have no access to computers in any case.

 The public radio and television broadcaster in the Republic of the Congo is Radiodiffusion Television Congolaise.
 Private radio and television stations are allowed.
 The country has one press agency, Agence Congolaise d'Information, which is a public agency.

 Freedom of speech

 Freedom of speech is severely curtailed in the Republic of the Congo.
-During 2009 national elections, a number of reporters from major international press organizations, including France 24, BBC and Radio France International, were harassed, physically attacked by police and soldiers, and had equipment seized.
+During the 2009 national elections, a number of reporters from major international press organizations, including France 24, BBC and Radio France International, were harassed, physically attacked by police and soldiers, and had their equipment seized.